ConnorDonegan/connordonegan.github.io/index.markdown

 <div id="right" style="float:right; width:62.5%;">

 <p> I am a human geographer studying social and health inequalities and research methodology.
-My current work is focused on three areas of concern:
+My work is currently focused on three areas:

 <ul>
-  <li> Techniques and software for analyzing spatial data, especially health data </li>
+  <li> Techniques and software for analyzing spatial data </li>
-  <li> Methodology and study design techniques for connecting spatial analyses to theoretical models, especially of social and health inequalities </li>
+  <li> Methodology and study design techniques for connecting spatial analyses to theoretical models </li>
-  <li> Case studies on social inequalities and health. </li>
+  <li> Case studies on social inequalities and health geography. </li>
 </ul>

-This research agenda aims to close the distance between quantitative research that documents the (often extreme) social and health inequalities of our world and more theoretically-guided studies that offer explanatory models.</p>
+My current research agenda aims to close the distance between quantitative research that documents inequalities and theoretically-guided studies that offer explanatory models.</p>

-<p>This site contains selections from my past and current work including archival research on <a href="{{ site.baseurl }}/florida/">convict leasing</a> in Florida (1877-1919), writing on  <a href="{{ site.baseurl }}/spatial-stats-theory/">spatial-statistical theory</a>, and the  <a href="{{ site.baseurl }}/software/">software</a> packages I developed for analyzing health data.</p>

-<p> I am currently a postdoctoral researcher at the O'Donnell School of Public Health, University of Texas Southwestern Medical Center in Dallas, Texas.
-I completed my PhD in Geospatial Information Sciences (GIS) at UT Dallas in spring of 2023.
+<p> After completing my PhD in Geospatial Information Sciences (GIS) at UT Dallas in 2023, I joined the O'Donnell School of Public Health at UT Southwestern Medical Center as a postdoctoral researcher.
 I studied urban geography and political economy in the geography programs at University of British Columbia (MA, 2013) and University of Minnesota (BA, 2010). </p>

+<p>This site hosts a selection of my writings including archival research on <a href="{{ site.baseurl }}/florida/">convict leasing</a> in Florida (1877-1919), a study of  <a href="{{ site.baseurl }}/spatial-stats-theory/">spatial-statistical theory</a>, and the statistical <a href="{{ site.baseurl }}/software/">software</a> packages I have developed.</p>

-<p>More of my dissertation research will be added as it reaches publication stage.
-My dissertation is titled <i>Plausible reasoning and heuristic methodology in human geography: An invesitagtion of colorectal cancer incidence and inequalities in urban Texas, 1999--2019</i>, engages with the methodological framework of plausible reasoning (PR) as developed by the likes of George Po&#769;lya and Sir Harold Jeffreys.
-I am interested in how their writings on PR can contribute to methodology and study design in the social sciences, including for research pertaining to social structures and health.</p>
+<p>My dissertation is titled <i>Plausible reasoning and heuristic methodology in human geography: An invesitagtion of colorectal cancer incidence and inequalities in urban Texas, 1999--2019</i>, engages with the epistemological framework of plausible reasoning (PR) as developed by the likes of George Po&#769;lya and Sir Harold Jeffreys.
+I am interested in how their writings on PR can contribute to methodology and study design in the social sciences, including for research pertaining to social structures and health.
+More of my dissertation research will be added to the site as it reaches publication stage. </p>